-A bath of water at 40C to 41C (104F to 105.8F) is recommended for rewarming.
-The rewarming process is often very painful, and large amounts of painkillers may be needed.
+A bath of water at 37C to 39C (98.6F to 102.2F) is recommended for rewarming.
+The rewarming process is often painful, and regular strong painkillers may be needed.

 It's important not to rewarm the affected area if there's a chance of it freezing again, as this can lead to further tissue damage.

-In severe cases of frostbite, the loss of blood supply to the tissue may cause it to die (gangrene).
+If frostbite is severe, the loss of blood supply to the tissue may cause it to die (gangrene).
 A type of surgery called debridement may be needed to remove the dead tissue.
-Amputation may be needed in very severe cases.
+Amputation may be needed if frostbite is severe.

 Read more about treating frostbite.

 The body responds to cold temperatures by narrowing the blood vessels.
 Blood flow to the extremities slows down so flow to the vital organs can be increased.